janwilmake/forgithub.dashboard/README.md

 > [!NOTE]
 > This is a Work in Progress, built out from https://github.com/janwilmake/cloudflare-sponsorware.
 [Follow the progress in this thread](https://x.com/janwilmake/status/1883817352287924463)

-Goal: bring all insights you want to see about your repos/sites/apps in 1 place.
+Goal: bring all useful datapoints together for a subset of repos in a cached JSON and UI.
+Anything you want to see about your repos/sites/apps.
+UI where you can switch between different datasets from `forgithub.join`, and view them in several ways.

 - regular details
 - hosted domain (domain.forgithub.com)